Uvacoder/tabby.js/README.md

 # Tabby
-Simple Vue 3 tab component
+Simple Vue 3 tab component.
+Can be used in both SFC projects or vanilla ESM

 ## Example
 Import the `Tabs` and `Tab` components from the component file, and include components as necessary: